 What We Carry: Distinguishing Protection from Habit

-We carry histories, wounds, expectations.
-But as the nervous system regulates, you start to feel the difference: protection vs. habit.
+When the nervous system regulates, you start to feel the difference: protection vs. habit.
 Some burdens are information.
 Others are just weight.

 hike resting trailside